adamavenir/kerblam/README.md

 * Any players whose Armies have been obliterated (not retreated) since their last turn should announce they have the advantage.

 __3. Attack, if you wish.__
-* Once engaged in battle, either party may use any officers / nukes at any point.
+* Once engaged in battle, either party may use any cards, but must follow rules of engagement.
-* Acts of War: a defender is engaged in battle by a dice attack, or a Snipe or nuke attempt, but is not engaged in battle by a Spy.
 * Any Officer Cards used must be put into Front Line.
 (This includes Generals used for retreat or saved by Medics.)
+* Acts of War: a defender is engaged in battle by a dice attack, or a Snipe Nuke, or Kerblam attempt, but is not engaged in battle by a Spy.
+Any other card (Nation Cards, etc) which do not cause damage to defenders are not Acts of War, but those which do cause damage are.
+If an attack is declared, Nukes and Kerblams are available for defenders to use before the first dice roll.
+(However, these may be played only one at a time.)

 __4. Attrition__ — If you choose not to attack this turn, roll one die.
 Discard that many from your Army.

 __5. Spoils of War:__
-* Draw the 4 top Graveyard cards each time you obliterate an opponent's army.
+* Draw the 2 top Graveyard cards each time you obliterate an opponent's army.
-* Draw the 2 top Graveyard cards each time an opponent retreats.
+* Draw the 1 top Graveyard cards each time an opponent retreats.
-* If you obliterate an opponent's population, draw the top 4 Graveyard cards for destroying their army plus draw from your Graveyard cards equal to the total number of remaining players.
+* If you obliterate an opponent's entire population (Armies and Civilians), draw the top 2 Graveyard cards for destroying their Army, plus draw from your Graveyard cards equal to the total number of remaining players.

 __6. Everyone Drafts Civilians:__
-* Any player in the game who has less than 10 total cards in their entire Army must draw from their Civilian Deck until they do (or draw as many cards as you can, if you have less than 10 in your Civilian Deck).
+* Any player in the game who has less than 6 total cards in their entire Army must draw from their Civilian Deck until they do (or draw as many cards as you can, if you have less than 6 in your Civilian Deck).
 Whenever you draw any new cards in the game, put all non-nuke red cards on your Front Line and keep the other cards (black and all nukes) in your hand as Covert Forces.

 __7. End turn__
 * Lay down all Front Line (non-Nuke red cards), end turn, pass dice.

 # Attacking

-- Dice battles determine the outcome of all battles.
+- You must have an Officer in your Army in order to attack.
 - The player attacking gets three dice, the defender gets two dice.
-- Neither attacker nor defender can roll more dice than they have cards left to lose.
+- Neither player can roll more dice than they have cards left to lose.
+- Match high dice to high dice.
+For each dice lost, discard that many from Army to Graveyard, starting with lowest OP (Soldiers) to highest.
-- Wins are determined by matching dice to dice, with two being the maximum number lost each dice roll.
+- The maximum number lost each dice roll is 2.
-- Ties go to player with Officer Advantage.
-If OP totals are equal, the tie goes to person attacking.
-Officer Advantage shifts if OP count changes sufficiently.
+- Dice ties go to player with Officer Advantage.
+If OP totals are equal, the tie goes to the attacker.
+ - During battle, account for any changes in OP total.
 - Between each dice roll, attacker and defender may play other cards.
 First defender, then attacker.
+- Defender may play only one card or combo at a time in response to each Act of War.
+(This means, for example, the defender may not play a Spy, then immediately play a Sniper.
+The attacker, however, may play a Nation Card which does not cause damage to their opponent, then a Medic, then a Spy—all without the defender able to play any cards in response.)
 - The attacker can end the conflict at any point.
 Defenders must retreat, as outlined below.
 - You may attack as many opponents as you would like, so long as you still have an officer.
-If you obliterate an opponent or they retreat, you may not attack them again until your next turn.
+If you obliterate an opponent's Armies or they retreat, you may not attack them again until your next turn.

 # Retreating

 Defenders may retreat in one of three ways to end unwanted conflicts:

-   1. __Rolling doubles__ — If the defender rolls doubles, they have the option to retreat without any further losses.
+   1. __Rolling doubles__ — If the defender rolls doubles, they have the option to retreat by discarding one officer, without any further losses.
 (No damage is caused or taken by this dice roll.)

    2. __General Retreat__ — If the defender has a General and one other card, they may retreat, discarding half their Army, rounding up.